retorquere/zotero-better-bibtex/site/content/installation/preferences/_index.md

 When on, BBT will load kuroshiro for romajization in citation keys.
 This uses a lot of memory, easily 100MB.
 If you don't have Japanese titles/names, keep this off.

-### Enable 'jieba' filter in citekey patterns.
+### Enable 'jieba'/'pinyin' filters in citekey patterns.
 Uses a lot of memory.

 default: `no`

-When on, BBT will make Chinese word segmentation available for citation keys construction.
+When on, BBT will make Chinese word segmentation (jieba) and transliteration (pinyin) available for citation keys generation.
 This uses a lot of memory, easily 70MB, and adds several seconds to the startup time of BBT.
 If you don't have Chinese titles/names, keep this off.

 ## Warn me when changing citation keys in bulk